laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 FROM item
 ```

-### Episode 11
+### Episode 12

 **Token.** 107025105236366.

-Do you know a trick how to collect all the ownerless items?
-Afterwards, list all of the items you own.
+Do you know a trick how to collect all the ownerless items? <mark>Afterwards, list all of the items you own.</mark>

 **Formula**. `salt_033(sum(nn(hash)) OVER ()) AS token`